metalsmith/layouts/README.md

 > A metalsmith plugin for layouts

-This plugin allows you to apply layouts to your source files.
-It passes your source files to the selected layout as the variable `contents` and renders the result with the templating engine of your choice.
-You can use any templating engine supported by [consolidate.js](https://github.com/tj/consolidate.js#supported-template-engines).
+This plugin is a polyfill for rendering templates with templating languages that don't support inheritance.
+It passes your files to a template of your choice (a `layout`) as the variable `contents` and renders the result with the appropriate engine.
+It uses the file extension of your layout to infer which templating engine to use.
+So layouts with names ending in `.njk` will be processed as nunjucks, `.hbs` as handlebars, etc.

+The best way to render templates is with [metalsmith-in-place](https://github.com/ismay/metalsmith-in-place) and a templating language that supports inheritance (like [nunjucks](https://mozilla.github.io/nunjucks/templating.html#template-inheritance) or [pug](https://pugjs.org/language/inheritance.html)).
+That way you'll have a simpler setup that's less error-prone, with support for recursive templating, chained jstransformers and more.
+So only use this plugin if you have a good reason for wanting to render templates with a language that doesn't support inheritance (like handlebars).

 For support questions please use [stack overflow][stackoverflow-url] or our [slack channel][slack-url].
-For templating engine specific questions try the aforementioned channels, as well as the documentation for [consolidate.js](https://github.com/tj/consolidate.js) and your templating engine of choice.
+For templating engine specific questions try the aforementioned channels, as well as the documentation for [jstransformers](https://github.com/jstransformers) and your templating engine of choice.

+## How does it work

+Under the hood this plugin uses [jstransformers](https://github.com/jstransformers/jstransformer) to render your layouts.
+Since there are over a 100 jstransformers we don't install them automatically, so you'll need to install the jstransformer for the language you want to use.

+For example, to render nunjucks you would install [jstransformer-nunjucks](https://github.com/jstransformers/jstransformer-nunjucks), to render handlebars you would install
+[jstransformer-handlebars](https://github.com/jstransformers/jstransformer-handlebars), etc. The plugin will then automatically detect which jstransformers you've installed.
+See the [jstransformer organisation](https://github.com/jstransformers) for all available jstransformers and [this dictionary](https://github.com/jstransformers/inputformat-to-jstransformer/blob/master/dictionary.json) to see which extensions map to which jstransformer.

 ## Installation